Energy Derivatives Pricing, Hedging and Risk Management - DPH2

 Please contact your local sales team:

-The Oxford Princeton Programme is registered with GARP as an Approved Provider of continuing professional education (CPE) credits.
-The Oxford Princeton Programme has determined that this program qualifies for 16 GARP CPE credit hours.
-If you are a Certified FRM or ERP, please record this activity in your Credit Tracker at www.garp.org/cpe
+The Oxford Princeton Programme is registered with GARP as an Approved Provider of Continuing Professional Development (CPD) credits.
+The Oxford Princeton Programme has determined that this program qualifies for 16 GARP CPD credit hours.
+If you are a Certified FRM or ERP, please record this activity in your Credit Tracker at http://www.garp.org/cpd

 - Market risk managers